Closed

 To be eligible for the Energy-efficiency rebates for homes in Indigenous communities program, you must:

-Indigenous governing body administration
+Administered through an Indigenous governing body

-Housing for members on or off reserve
+Manage housing for members living on or off reserve

 What expenses are eligible under Energy-efficiency rebates for homes in Indigenous communities?